Parker191/VBS-Customer-Success-Academy_CSA/docs-site/docs/modules/20-final-assessment-certification.md

 ---

+## Expected Outcome

+A successful CSM should:

+- Identify risks early.
+- Take proactive action.
+- Coordinate internally.
+- Communicate professionally.
+- Protect the customer relationship.
+- Establish measurable follow-up actions.

+---

 # 🎭 CSM Simulation Exercise

 ## Scenario

 A customer tells you:

-> “We are not happy with the recent delivery timeline and are considering other options.”
+> "We are not happy with the recent delivery timeline and are considering other options."

-Demonstrate how you would:
+Demonstrate how you would respond.

+---

+## Step 1 — Immediate Response

-1. Acknowledge the concern with empathy and ownership.
+Acknowledge the customer's concern with:

-2. Investigate project details, expectations, timeline, and constraints.
-3. Coordinate with Delivery, Project Management, Leadership, and Sales/KAM when appropriate.
-4. Build an immediate recovery plan with owners and timelines.
+- Empathy
+- Ownership
+- Professional communication
+- Clear commitment to investigate

+---

+## Step 2 — Investigation

+Identify the information you need:

+- Project details
+- Agreed delivery timeline
+- Customer expectations
+- Actual delivery performance
+- Internal constraints
+- Previous communication
+- Current project status

+---

+## Step 3 — Internal Coordination

+Explain who you would involve:

+- Delivery Manager
+- Project Team
+- Leadership
+- Sales/KAM, when appropriate
+- Finance, if commercial issues are involved

+---

+## Step 4 — Recovery Plan

+Create:

+- Immediate actions
+- Owners
+- Timeline
+- Customer communication plan
+- Prevention steps
+- Follow-up checkpoints

+---

+## Step 5 — Follow-up

+Explain how you would:

+- Confirm resolution.
-5. Follow up after resolution and confirm customer satisfaction.
+- Validate customer satisfaction.
+- Document the outcome.
+- Monitor the account.
+- Prevent recurrence.

+---

 ## Evaluation Criteria